ceroberoz/inEditor/README.md

 - If you're getting weird errors, make sure your website address is in the allowed list
 - If one AI model isn't working, try changing the order in the code
 - If caching isn't working, make sure Deno KV is set up correctly
+- Check the detailed logs for insights into the AI suggestion process

 ## What's Next?

 We've got big plans:

+- Reimplement HTTP streaming for real-time AI suggestions
 - Let you log in to save your favorite posts
 - Add pictures to your posts
 - Keep a history of your edits so you can go back if needed
 - Make sure everyone plays nice with the AI helper
+- Implement user feedback on AI suggestions to improve the system

 ## Let's Connect!